luickk/MinimalRoboticsPlatform/README.md

 The Generic interrupt controler, generic timer, booting with/out rom, bcm2835 interrupt controller are all supported, thus all of the three boards are bootable.

+## Allocation Policy

+Memory allocation is an extremely powerful and basic functionality that can be very dangerous depending on when and how it's used.
+For that reason the kernels allocations are only permitted at kernel boot/init time.
+There is no realloc, neither for userspace apps nor for the kernel.
+Alternatively, there are reserved memory buffers for every feature.
+I don't yet have a perfect solution for dealing with an out off memory event though.

+There is an app allocation available in user space so that a considered decision can be made and an allocator still be used if the app is not important.

-## Features
+## Kernel wise features

 ### Topics

-A way to share data streams with other processes, similar to pipes but optimized for sensor data and data distribution and access over many processes.
+A way to share data streams with other processes, similar to pipes but optimized for sensor data and data distribution/ access over many processes.

 How many topics and in which configuration must be setup at compiletime in the `envConfig.zig` of the project.
 Each Topic can be configured in its buffer type, size, identifier and so on.
 In the runtime phase of the platform, every topic then behaves according to its configuration and can be addressed through its fixed id.